Power Lords: DC Comics' Power Lords mini-series

-Shaya, the queen of power, flies to Earth in her ship to encounter Adam Power, who is unaware that he is not really an earthling, but is really a Power Lord.
-Adam's amnesia goes away as he remembers everything about himself and also remembers Arkus, the evil dictator.
-Both Shaya and Adam Power are attacked by two of Arkus's henchmen (Raygoth and Ggriptogg).
-While Adam and Shaya defeat both the henchmen, Arkus shows up and defeats both of them.
-Adam Power and Shaya are defeated.
-The evil dictator Arkus is victorious.
+Shaya, the Queen of Power, travels to Earth and encounters Adam Power, who is unaware that he is not human but is in fact a Power Lord.
+When his amnesia lifts, Adam recalls his true identity and his history with the evil dictator Arkus.
+Both Shaya and Adam are attacked by two of Arkus's henchmen, Raygoth and Ggripptogg.
+Despite defeating both attackers, Arkus overpowered them both.